mid2SUPAERO/ecoHALE/openaerostruct/docs/aero_walkthrough.rst

 We now need to provide the geometry and analysis groups to the OpenMDAO problem.

-We instantiate and add the geometry group, which computes the new mesh shape based on the current values of the design parameters.
+We instantiate and add the `Geometry` group, which computes the new mesh shape based on the current values of the design parameters.
 In an optimization context, the driver will change these values, and the geometry group computes the new mesh to use in the analysis components.

 We then add an `AeroPoint` group, which contains the analysis components to compute the aerodynamic performance of the lifting surface.